Sub-Riemannian interpolation inequalities: Examples

 \subsection{Generalized H-type groups}

 These structures were introduced in \cite{BR-MCPHtype}, and constitute a large class of Carnot groups where the optimal synthesis is known.
-This class contains Kaplan $H$-type groups, and some of these structures might admit non-trivial abnormal minimizing geodesics.
+This class contains Kaplan H-type groups, and some of these structures admit non-trivial abnormal minimizing geodesics.

 We take the definitions directly from \cite{BR-MCPHtype}, to which we refer for more details.
-Let $(G,\distr,g)$ be a step $2$ Carnot group, with Lie algebra $\mathfrak{g}$ of rank $k$, dimension $n$ satisfying $\dim\mathfrak{g}_1=k$, $\dim\mathfrak{g}_2=n-k$ and
+Let $(G,\star)$ be a step $2$ Carnot group, with Lie algebra $\mathfrak{g}$ of rank $k$, dimension $n$ satisfying $\dim\mathfrak{g}_1=k$, $\dim\mathfrak{g}_2=n-k$ and